williamhovnanyan/NodeInterviewTest/README.md

 	- ability for fast querying
 	- ability to grow and scale horizontally
 - think about the way of storing and serving photos binary data (some snippets of implementation here would be highly appreciated)
+- paging should be supported in view page(scrolling is recommended)
 - focus more on **architecture principles** rather than actual coding.
 If you can code something it's a bonus, but we want to see how you would architecture the code, which areas you'll focus on
 - preparing data on writes vs. querying on reads - what approach would you use ?
 - think wider in terms of providing easy support for feature integration/modification, like: